 Contact a Georgia Workers’ Compensation Attorney Today

 If you have been injured in a work-related incident, you still have rights, even if your employer classifies you as an independent contractor.
-Contact the experienced attorneys at Bader Law Firm for a free consultation.
+Contact the experienced attorneys at Bader Scott Injury Lawyers for a free consultation.
 We know what it takes to dispute an improper classification.